Lethbridge City Council: Elections

 Every four years, the City of Lethbridge holds municipal elections for the positions of councillor and mayor.
 All councillors are elected at large.

 The tables below show all candidates who ran in recent elections, bold indicates elected, and incumbents are italicized.

+2025 election

+The 2025 elections were held on October 20, 2025, to elect a mayor and 8 councillors.

 2021 election

-In the 2021 elections, to be held on October 18, 2021, voters will elect a mayor and 8 councillors.
+The 2021 elections were held on October 18, 2021, to elect a mayor and 8 councillors.
+The election also included two plebiscite questions – one on establishing a ward system and one to construct a third river crossing over the Oldman River.

 2017 election

 In the 2017 elections, the mayor was elected from 3 candidates, and 8 councillors from 28 candidates.

 2013 election

 In the 2013 elections, the mayor was elected from 4 candidates, and 8 councillors from 29 candidates.

 2010 election

 In the 2010 elections, the mayor was elected from 6 candidates, and 8 aldermen from 30 candidates.
 However, one alderman-elect died before being sworn in.
 The vacancy was filled in a 2011 by-election, by the 2010 runner-up, amongst ten candidates.

 2007 election

 In the 2007 elections, the incumbent mayor was acclaimed, and eight aldermen were elected from 16 candidates.